alkaloge/AZh/README.md

 scramv1 b -j 4
 ```

-RooT files with shapes to be used as inputs for datacards producer, are originally stored in the backup folder [$CMSSW_BASE/src/AZh/combine/root_files/backup](https://github.com/raspereza/AZh/tree/main/combine/root_files/backup).
+RooT files with shapes to be used as inputs for datacards producer, are stored in the folder [$CMSSW_BASE/src/AZh/combine/root_files/coffea](https://github.com/raspereza/AZh/tree/main/combine/root_files/coffea).
 At the stage of setting up environment their copies are place in the folder [$CMSSW_BASE/src/AZh/combine/root_files/backup](https://github.com/raspereza/AZh/tree/main/combine/root_files/backup).

 After installation is complete, change to the directory [$CMSSW_BASE/src/AZh/combine](https://github.com/raspereza/AZh/tree/main/combine).
 All scripts will be run in this directory.